bigmountainstudio/What-is-new-in-SwiftUI-WWDC24/data-frameworks.md

 @Matthew
  asked:
 Does SwiftData have the capability to run fetch on updates in the View Model of a MVVM architecture?
 Most VM objects provide data prepping for the view/swiftUI struct view and swiftData might not be able to support MVVM?
 As a conversation topic SwiftData might eliminate View Models?
-Maybe MVVM archi…
-See more
+Maybe MVVM architectures are becoming obsolete due to the nature of swiftUI’s temp struct views?
 :heart:
 1
 :-1: